AGCCS/AGCCS-CTRL22/circuit/README.md

 ## Revision 1.x

 - minor flaws in 1.2 PCB layout  (weak fill on backside layer, not so nice front silk screen)
+- although functional in practice, we are not quite happy with the lock driving circuitry and plan on improvements on that end

 ## Photos (Rev.1.2)

-Front (in terms of PCB design; in the enclosure, this becomes the backside)
+Front (in terms of PCB design; in the enclosure, this actually becomes the backside)

 <img src="../images/hardware_1_2_front.jpeg" style="zoom:50%;"/>